Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Pagination_for_project_list.md

 3. Click on the `Create Subscription` button in the `Jira Subscriptions` page on MM.
 4. Click on the `Project` dropdown list in the `Jira Subscriptions` page on MM and Scroll down the list.

+**Expected**

+The list should be able to properly fetch and display all the projects added to the Jira account on MM.

 **Step 2**

 1. Connect your MM account to your Jira account with less than 50 projects added.
 2. Run the slash command `/jira subscribe edit` or `/jira subscribe` in any desired channel or DM/GM on MM.
 3. Click on the `Create Subscription` button in the `Jira Subscriptions` page on MM.
 4. Click on the `Project` dropdown list in the `Jira Subscriptions` page on MM and Scroll down the list.

+**Expected**

+The list should be able to properly fetch and display all the projects added to the Jira account on MM.

 **Step 3**